4 DAYS IN SEPTEMBER

 Force Morale: 8 7 6 5 4 3 2 1 (see page 37-38)

-Irish Guards Battlegroup: The battlegroup was commanded overall by J.O.E Vandeleur (see A Soldiers Story).
+XXX Corps at this time was commanded by Lt General Brian Horrocks.
+The Irish Guards Battlegroup was commanded overall by J.O.E Vandeleur (see A Soldiers Story).
 I’ve presented the two battalions as two separate battalions, one tank, one infantry.
 However we have tried the scenario as two mixed ‘kampfgruppe’ style battlegroups with a mix of 1 or 2 tank units and 1 or 2 infantry units.
 This is because at this stage of the war infantry companies in the Guards were commonly attached to tank squadrons and you could interpret the organiseation this way using KGCIII.
 If you do this you might want to alter the Unit stats as I’ve downgraded 3rd Battalion slightly due to the reported high casualties, particularly officers, mentioned in the Battalion Diary.

 2nd Battalion Irish Guards